rayramsay/birbybot/slides/script.md

 ## Demo

-Let's see...we're using flickrapi, the Google Cloud client library, Pillow (the Python Image Library), and Twython.

-Got some helper functions...
+_[Control+g 116 Enter]_

-And the first thing we're doing is instantiating our clients and searching Flickr for bats.
+The first thing we're doing is instantiating our clients and searching Flickr for bats.

-Our search string will be `"bats"`.

 The license parameter is selecting various Creative Commons licenses.

-We've got safe_search turned on.
+We've got safe_search turned on...

-And we're going to grab five interesting cases.

-And to these results, we'll add a few additional properties.
+Then we'll take these results and use them to create entities for our datastore.

 Cloud Datastore Entities have Keys made up of a Kind and a Name.
 We're going to call this kind of entity Photos, and we're going to make the keys their source API &mdash; in this case, Flickr &mdash; plus the UUID from that API.

+We'll add a few extra properties to our Flickr results.

+...convert this timestamp string into a Python datetime...

 Flickr has a few different image sizes, but they were introduced at different times, so not all photos come in all sizes &mdash; that's why we have a helper function to pick the best download url available.

-_[Control+g 304 Enter]_
+_[Control+g 303 Enter]_

-So, we'll get our search results for the word "bat," and turn those results into entities.
+So, we'll get our search results for the word "bat," then we'll turn those results into entities.

 We're also going to open our photos so that we know what we have to classify.

-We _could_ write these entities to the datastore and then come back later to retrieve entities where is_classified is False, but we'll classify them first and write them after that.
+Once we have our entities, we _could_ write them to the datastore, then come back later and ask the datastore for entities where is_classified is False, but we'll just classify them first and write them after that.

 _[Your code block should look like]_